-Taming the surroundings produces a feeling of control.
+Taming the surroundings induces a feeling of control.
 This garden in the Villa Torrigiani in Lucca is composed of framed water, trimmed plants, frozen animals and petrified humans.
 The lions are cast in stone - just to be on the safe side - and mastered to a point that they loyally pour water in the pool.
-The humans are as well carved in stone, under control.
+The human figures are as well carved in stone, under control.
 We can move freely, supreme.

 The Villa Medici Fiesole in Tuscany seems to have it all: hills and a flat surface.